Skip to main content

 Article 20 — Obstruction of Justice and Contempt

-1. Any person who interferes with or obstructs the administration of justice in the Principality of Kaharagia commits an offence.
-Obstruction includes, but is not limited to:
+1. Any person who interferes with or obstructs the administration of justice in the State of the Kaharagians commits an offence.
+Obstruction includes:

 1. Intimidating, threatening, or retaliating against a witness, complainant, or any other person involved in or connected with proceedings before a Kaharagian tribunal.